Black Friday Sale!

 • Twitch is a streaming platform most popular in gaming culture, although Twitch has become a home for general topics as well in the last few years.

 You also have an option to live stream to your own website.
 YouTube lets you embed videos on your site, but if you want more control over the video’s customizations and to forgo the YouTube branding, you can use Restream’s web player.
+You can learn more about setting it up in our detailed guide.

 4. Set up your streaming equipment